input-output-hk/ouroboros-leios/delta_q/Towards_Load_Analysis.md

 ## Possibly correct but horrible solution

+> _(This section documents a misunderstanding of how ΔQSD should be used, so take it with a spoonful of salt)_

 The above problems seem solvable by the algorithm described below, which makes my spidey senses tingle that predict unacceptable computational latency.

 1. compute the CDF and time-dependent CUDFs without regard for constraints